spiceai/docs/spiceaidocs/content/en/concepts/rewards/external.md

 ---
 type: docs
-title: "External Reward Functions"
+title: "Reward Function Files"
-linkTitle: "External"
+linkTitle: "Reward Function Files"
 weight: 15
 ---

-External reward functions should be defined in a single Python file.
+Reward functions may be defined in a single Python (.py) file.

+This file may be authored in standard Python3.8+ code and the file may define global functions and import packages.

 The packages that can be imported are limited to what is [imported by the AI Engine](https://github.com/spiceai/spiceai/blob/trunk/ai/src/requirements/common.txt).

 ## Action Reward

-For each action defined in the Spicepod, a corresponding function (i.e. action reward) should be defined in the Python file.
-The mapping of action -> function name is specified in the manifest.
+For each action defined in the Spicepod manifest, a corresponding function (i.e. action reward) should be defined in the Python file.
+The mapping of action to function name is specified in the manifest using the `with` node.

-The function signature that your action reward should implement looks like:
+Each reward function should match the following function signature, with the function name matching that defined in the Spicepod manifest.

 ```python
 def reward_for_action(current_state: dict, current_state_interpretations: list, next_state: dict, next_state_interpretations: list) -> float: